Jalopy-Tech/Sacada/README.md

 To install the <a href="https://github.com/desbma/sacad">SACAD</a> command line tool :

-1. Download the WIndows self-extracting archive (sacad_win64.exe) from the  latest <a href="https://github.com/desbma/sacad/releases">SACAD release</a>.
+1. Download the Windows self-extracting archive (sacad_win64.exe) from the  latest <a href="https://github.com/desbma/sacad/releases">SACAD release</a>.

 2. Run the archive executable in WINE to extract the folder "sacad-win64" into an easily accessible location for Windows. such as "C:\\" so that the folder is "C:\\sacad-win64".